parallelvirtualcluster/pvc-ansible/README.md

 # PVC Ansible

 A set of Ansible roles to set up a PVC node host.
+Tested on Ansible 2.2 through 2.6; it is not guaranteed to work properly on older or newer versions.

 ## Roles